 Swedish citizens living in Sweden

-The confirmation of your citizenship status will happen automatically via an electronic process.
-You do not need to send in any documentation.
+Confirmation of your citizenship status will occur automatically through an electronic process.
+You don't need to submit any documentation.

 Please note: It's possible that our electronic check will indicate that you must document your citizenship.
 If this is the case, you'll receive an email with further instructions.